What happens in Northern Virginia when the lease term ends?

-At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your property management agreement.
+At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
+The rental owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the rental owner wishes to end the lease, or conclude our management services, please send us written notice as described in your rental management agreement.

-When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
+This means that we will usually contact a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise which make a renter to break the lease.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+Sometimes things happen which make a tenant to end the lease before the lease term is over.
+If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.